haesleinhuepf/embeddoor/CORRELATION_IMPLEMENTATION.md

 # Pairwise Correlation Panel - Implementation Summary

 ## Overview
-Added a new "Pairwise Correlation" panel type to embeddoor that visualizes correlation matrices of all numeric columns in the dataset.
+Added a new "Pairwise Correlation" panel type to embeddoor that visualizes correlation matrices of eligible columns (numeric and boolean) in the dataset.

 ## Features
 - **Multiple correlation methods**: Users can choose between Pearson, Spearman, and Kendall correlation
-- **Automatic column filtering**: Automatically excludes non-numeric columns and the 'selection' column
+- **Automatic column filtering**: Automatically excludes non-numeric columns; includes boolean columns and the 'selection' column (treated as 0/1)
 - **Blue color scheme**: Consistent with heatmap visualizations, uses blue intensity for correlation values
 - **Interactive method selection**: Dropdown menu to switch between correlation methods with live updates
 - **Annotated matrix**: Correlation values are displayed as text on each cell
-- **Ignores selection**: Works with all data regardless of row selection
+- **Selection handling**: Works with all data regardless of selection; includes the 'selection' column as a variable if present

 ## Implementation Details